 Authentication-only ciphersuitesCiphersuites with the NULL cipher (i.e., authentication-only) are not supported in TLS 1.3, so when they are specified in a priority string, TLS 1.3 is disabled.

 Deprecated featuresDuring the GnuTLS 3.6.x releases there was a significant effort to eliminate obscure options and code which could prove a liability in the future.
 As part of that, support for compression, OpenPGP authentication and SHA2-224 signatures in TLS key exchange was removed, along with their corresponding code.
 Furthermore, the DSA signature algorithm and the Camellia and 3DES ciphers were disabled by default for TLS sessions, while SHA1 was marked as insecure for certificate signatures.

-Although, a functional part of the TLS 1.3 protocol is implemented in GnuTLS, there are few items which are still missing and are part of this tracker.
+Although, a functional part of the TLS 1.3 protocol is implemented in GnuTLS, there are few items which are still missing and are marked with this label.
 Furthermore, we would like to extend our existing test suite for TLS 1.3 which consists of unit and interoperability tests, with the tlsfuzzer TLS 1.3 test suite once that is made available.
 The advantage of the tlsfuzzer test suite, is its design with an attacker mindset and helps uncover issues in corner and rare cases.
 The inclusion of this test suite will be a prerequisite for the 3.6.x branch being marked as the stable branch [update in 2019-5-25: this branch is already marked as stable and the tlsfuzzer test suite is incorporated].